-A hidden treasure among Michigan’s rivers, the White is just under 20 miles from the town of Newaygo.
+A hidden treasure among Michigan’s rivers, the White is just under 20 miles from the town of Newaygo to White Lake.
 It’s located between the Muskegon and the Pere Marquette Rivers.
-The topography is fairly shallow with plenty of gravel, riffles and holes to hold fish.
+When fishing the White River, the topography is fairly shallow with plenty of gravel, riffles and holes to hold fish.
 During the fall and spring migrations it is a mecca for salmon and steelhead, as well as lake run walleye for the angler to chase.

 Ice Fishing on White Lake